A topic from the subject of Chromatography in Chemistry.

 Column Design and Packing

 The column used in chromatography is typically a glass or plastic tube with a fritted disc at the bottom to support the stationary phase.
-The column is packed carefully to ensure an even distribution of the adsorbent and to avoid channelling, which can affect separation efficiency.
+The column is packed carefully to ensure an even distribution of the adsorbent and to avoid channeling, which can affect separation efficiency.
+Advancements include the use of high-pressure systems for faster separations and improved column packing techniques for enhanced resolution.

 Sample Application and Elution